Every day to us is Easter: Experience resurrection all year long

 In the early days of Galvary United Methodist Church, their biggest challenge was “the lack of its own building for the community,” Sutskov says.
 In 2007, the congregation moved into a place with sufficient space for worship, Sunday school, and other activities.

-Reflecting on the story of his faith journey and the church he serves, Sutskov says, “God responded to the spiritual hunger of people.”
+Reflecting on his faith journey and the church he serves, Sutskov says, “God responded to the spiritual hunger of people.”
 Every day can be Easter.

 Out of ashes